News:

 Chrisj CMA

-jeaz Chris, having a bad day?
-Roll Eyes
+jeaz Chris, having a bad day? :roll:

 Not at all...Im the first person thats willing to offer up advice based on experience or just personal preference, but there was a post about irritating phrases; well irritating stuff for me is when people offer up their opinion but cant stop until EVERYONE agrees.
 The Valkyrie makes enough power to make all but the most technical racer happy.
-I dont feel that the Cobras make a drop in power for my bike so Im happy with them, If someone else thinks they are dogs, well they dont have to use them, but why should I have to produce a dyno run to validate my satisfaction.........just ride and be happy thats what the Valkyrie is for Wink
+I dont feel that the Cobras make a drop in power for my bike so Im happy with them, If someone else thinks they are dogs, well they dont have to use them, but why should I have to produce a dyno run to validate my satisfaction.........just ride and be happy thats what the Valkyrie is for ;)

 BIG--T